Nyal101/mase/nrp24-Labs/adls_labs_nrp24.md

    ![A](Lab-2/sample_type_test.png)
    ![A](Lab-2/sample_type_zoom_in.png)

    In my tests, I trained each model for 2 epochs due to computational constraints.
-2 epochs as chosen as beoyonf that the mdeols tarted to overfit.
+2 epochs as chosen as beoyond that the mdeols started to overfit.
 To evaluate the impact of running for more epochs, I conducted additional experiments on the best-performing model identified by the TPE searcher.
 The results indicate that increasing the number of epochs beyond two leads to overfitting, causing a decline in accuracy.
 Therefore, for the remaining experiments, we use this as the baseline accuracy and set the number of epochs accordingly.

    ![A](Lab-2/overfitting_proof_2.png)
    ![A](Lab-2/overfitting_proof.png)